gvwilson/sensibleadventures/shapers/story.md

     -   A few hundred inhabitants ("Enough that you can be alone if you want, or even if you don't")
     -   Mostly goats and bears with a few wolves and one elderly turtle
     -   The Roos are the only kangaroo family in town
--   Heck: a ruined city several days away from Rusty Bridge in the middle of the Scratch
+-   Heck: a ruined city several days away from Rusty Bridge in the middle of the Mire
     -   Children tell each other stories about the monsters and bots and monster-bots that live there
     -   Some of those stories are true
 -   The Rusty River
     -   Bits of salvage from Heck sometimes wash up on its banks
--   The Scratch: poison land around Heck where thievers and worse live
+-   The Mire: poison land around Heck where thievers and worse live

 ## Plot